NETWAYS/foreman-training/installation/04_installation.md

     Success!
     * Foreman is running at https://foreman.localdomain
         Initial credentials are admin / PASSWORD
-    * Foreman Proxy is running at https://foreman.localdomain:8443
+    * To install an additional Foreman proxy on separate machine continue by running:

-    * Puppetmaster is running at port 8140
+        foreman-proxy-certs-generate --foreman-proxy-fqdn "$FOREMAN_PROXY" --certs-tar "/root/$FOREMAN_PROXY-certs.tar"
-    * The full log is at /var/log/foreman-installer/foreman-installer.log
+    * Foreman Proxy is running at https://foreman.localdomain:9090

 With the provided credentials login to 'https://foreman.localdomain' using your browser.